Editorial photograph of a data center aisle representing Oracle GoldenGate replication across heterogeneous database systems

 How is Oracle GoldenGate licensed across sources and targets?

-The per processor metric and core factor
+The per processor metric and the core factor

 Both ends of the path count